Banishment By Attrition: The Truth About Residency Restrictions

 7. Whether it appears excessive in relation to the alternative purpose assigned.”

 In Doe v.
-City of Lynn (2015) [64], the state’s High Court ruled that blanket restrictions on where sex offenders can live violate the “Massachusetts Home Rule Amendment,” which allows the Legislature to have the “first and final word” on the enforcement of residency and other restriction laws (a similar line of reasoning as the NJ court ruling).
+City of Lynn, SJC-11822 (MA Sup Jud Ct 2015), the state’s High Court ruled that blanket restrictions on where sex offenders can live violate the “Massachusetts Home Rule Amendment,” which allows the Legislature to have the “first and final word” on the enforcement of residency and other restriction laws (a similar line of reasoning as the NJ court ruling).
 But because these restrictions effectively banish sex offenders from entire communities, the Court noted the similarities between residency restrictions and historical banishment, adding, “Except for the incarceration of persons under the criminal law and the civil commitment of mentally ill or dangerous persons, the days are long since past when whole communities of persons, such as Native Americans and Japanese-Americans may be lawfully banished from our midst.”

-In People v Diack (2015) [65], The NY Court of Appeals (the state’s highest court) ruled against Nassau County Local Law 4, which had instituted a 1000 foot restriction from schools and 500 feet from parks.
+In People v.
+Diack, New York Court of Appeals, 24 N.Y.3d 674,26 N.E.3d 1151,3 N.Y.S.3d 296,2015 N.Y.
+Slip Op.
+01376 (2015), The NY Court of Appeals (the state’s highest court) ruled against Nassau County Local Law 4, which had instituted a 1000 foot restriction from schools and 500 feet from parks.
 The High Court ultimately ruled that state law preempts local ordinances; the Court concluded that by virtue of the series of state-level registrant laws, the state had intended to “occupy” regulation of registered persons.
 “Although a local government is constitutionally empowered to enact local laws relating to the welfare of its citizens through its police power, it is prohibited from exercising that power through the adoption of local laws that are inconsistent with the New York State Constitution or any general law of the State…Because the legislature has not expressly stated an intent to occupy the field of sex offender residency restrictions in the aforementioned laws, our focus on this appeal is whether the legislature, by implication, has shown its intent to do so… What SORA, SARA, chapter 568 and SOMTA represent is a detailed and comprehensive regulatory scheme involving the State’s ongoing monitoring, management and treatment of registered sex offenders, which includes the housing of registered sex offenders.
 The monitoring and treatment of sex offenders does not end when the sex offender is released from prison… Residency restriction laws such as Local Law 4 encroach upon the State’s occupation of the field, “inhibit the operation of [this] State’s general law and thereby thwart the operation of [this] State’s overriding policy concerns” relative to the identification, monitoring and treatment of sex offenders (citation omitted).
 They also collide with state policy by prohibiting sex offenders who are on probation and parole from living in housing that has been approved by the Division of Probation and Correctional Alternatives and Division of Parole.
 Local Law 4 and similar laws are easily passed and, understandably, receive local support, but, as the State has acknowledged, communities in recent years have taken to shifting the burden of sex offender housing to neighboring communities, thereby frustrating the State’s policy that each community bear the burden (citation omitted).
 As such, the unmistakable intent of the State to preempt the field prohibits their enactment.
 Accordingly, the order of the Appellate Term should be reversed and the information dismissed.”

 Local residency restriction laws also hinder statewide uniformity concerning sex offender placement.
 SORA, SARA, chapter 568 and SOMTA are statewide laws that apply to every community, including those particular laws and regulations regarding sex offender placement.

-Sadly, the 7th Circuit Court case, Vasquez v.
-Foxx (2018), [68] upheld the right of states to evict registrants from their homes even after a home is bought before a school or day care moves within 1000 feet of the registrant’s house.
+Sadly, Vasquez v.
+Foxx 895 F.3d 515 (7th Cir.
+2018) upheld the right of states to evict registrants from their homes even after a home is bought before a school or day care moves within 1000 feet of the registrant’s house.
 The court ruled amended Illinois statute is neither impermissibly retroactive nor punitive.
 The Takings Clause claim was unexhausted in the state courts and the amendment was adopted before they acquired their homes, so it did not alter their property-rights expectations.
 The procedural found that the due process claim fails because there is no right to a hearing to establish a fact irrelevant to the statute.
 And the Appeals Court concluded by finding that the law “easily satisfies rational-basis review.”

 SUMMARY